Michel Bouquet: Stage career

 In the mid-1940s Michel Bouquet began working with the playwright Jean Anouilh and director André Barsacq, who staged plays at the Théâtre de l'Atelier in Montmartre.
 In 1946, Anouilh gave Bouquet a part in Roméo and Jeannette, followed by The Rendez-vous of Senlis and The Invitation to the Castle in 1947.
 In the 1950s, the actor met another stage director, Jean Vilar, with whom he would frequently collaborate.
 Bouquet played many roles from the classical repertoire at the Festival d'Avignon, created by Vilar in 1947 (Henry IV in 1950, The Tragedy of King Richard II in 1953, and The Miser in 1962).
 Bouquet regularly worked with Anouilh until the early 1970s, then helped popularize in France the works of the British author Harold Pinter: The Collection in 1965, The Birthday Party in 1967 and No Man's Land in 1979.

 At the same time, at the end of the 1970s, Michel Bouquet was appointed professor at the National Conservatory of Dramatic Arts and taught there until 1990.
 In the 1980s-1990s, he returned to the Théâtre de l'Atelier where he once began his career.
-In 1994, he played in Exit the King by Eugene Ionesco, the role he would perform many times until 2014.
-In 1998 he received the Molière Award for Best Actor for Bertrand Blier’s Les côtelettes, then again for Exit the King in 2005.
+In 1994, he played in Exit the King by Eugène Ionesco, the role he would perform many times until 2014.
+In 1998 he received the Molière Award for Best Actor for Bertrand Blier's Les côtelettes, then again for Exit the King in 2005.
 In 2014, he was awarded the Honorary Molière for the sum of his career.
 A year later, the actor received accolades for his performance in Taking Sides by the British playwright Ronald Harwood.
 Bouquet announced his retirement from stage in 2019.